The Department of Mathematics and Statistics, which belongs to the School of Pure and Applied Sciences

 .The research areas of the faculty cover a variety of branches in Pure and Applied Mathematics, Mathematical Physics, Probability and Statistics.

 The undergraduate studies are based on a continuous evaluation system which leads to a Bachelor Degree (BSc) in Mathematics and Statistics.
-Also, we offer postgraduate programs which lead to a Master Degree (MSc) in Mathematical Sciences and/or to a Doctor of Philosophy Degree (PhD) in Applied Mathematics, Pure Mathematics or Statistics.
+Also, we offer postgraduate programs which lead to a Master Degree (MSc) in Mathematical Sciences or Applied Statistics, and/or to a Doctor of Philosophy Degree (PhD) in Applied Mathematics, Pure Mathematics or Statistics.

 Getting to the Department of Mathematics and Statistics